Orange County Rollover Crash Injures Two and Kills Two

 Rollover crashes are one of the most lethal forms of car accident and can occur for a number of reasons.
 One theory for the cause of the recent Orange County crash was that the driver of the convertible overcorrected when rounding a curve in the road, causing him to lose control of the car.
 Rollover crashes can also be the result of the car encountering a so-called “phantom vehicle.”
 In these cases, a vehicle that does not make contact with the other vehicle nevertheless causes the other car to be involved in an accident, such as by veering into its lane and causing it to run off the road, or by suddenly braking and causing the other car to swerve to miss hitting that car.

 Phantom vehicle accidents can often result in rollovers, since victim vehicles are often forced to swerve abruptly to miss hitting the other car.
 A skilled personal injury attorney can help rollover accident victims to locate eyewitnesses to a crash and to reconstruct roadway conditions to determine whether another driver or government body responsible for maintaining the road should be liable to you for your injuries.

-If you’ve been hurt in a rollover crash in New York, find out whether you’re a candidate to file a claim for money damages by contacting the seasoned and knowledgeable Hudson Valley personal injury lawyers at Rusk, Wadlin, Heppner & Martuscello, LLP for a consultation, in Marlboro at 845-236-4411, or in Kingston at 845-331-4100.
+If you’ve been hurt in a rollover crash in New York, find out whether you’re a candidate to file a claim for money damages by contacting the seasoned and knowledgeable Kingston car accident lawyer at Rusk, Wadlin, Heppner & Martuscello, LLP for a consultation, in Marlboro at 845-236-4411, or in Kingston at 845-331-4100.